arseniobrown/azure-resume/README.md

 ## First steps
 - Frontend folder contains the website.
 - main.js contains vistor counter code.
+Example to the main.js for updates to the counter
 ```js
 window.addEventListener('DOMContentLoaded', (event) => {
     getVisitCount();